aubynsamuel/aubynsamuel/README.md

 ## About Me

 Hi, I'm **Samuel**, a passionate full-stack developer focused on building modern and performant mobile and web applications.
-I care deeply about user experience, clean architecture, and solving real-world problems with code.
+I care deeply about user experience, clean and mentainable software, and solving real-world problems.

 ## 🧠 Currently Exploring